- Video: Appendicitis in Children – Signs, Treatment & Prevention

 - Tolerance towards certain procedures

-Since the nature of appendicitis is in itself considered an emergency and one that could lead to serious complications, the best option to treat appendicitis is through surgery where the appendix will be removed.
+Since the nature of appendicitis is in itself considered an emergency and one that could lead to serious complications, the best option to treat appendicitis is through surgery, where the appendix will be removed.
 Do not worry; since the appendix is a vestigial organ, it has no particular function.

-How is Surgery for Appendicitis Done?
+How Is Surgery for Appendicitis Done?

 - Open method: This surgery is conducted under general anesthesia.
 An incision is made on the lower right side of the abdomen, near the appendix.
 The surgeon will then find and remove the appendix.
-If the appendix has ruptured, she will insert a tube into the abdominal cavity to drain out all the fluids.
+If the appendix has ruptured, he will insert a tube into the abdominal cavity to drain out all the fluids.

-- Laparoscopic method: This surgery is considerably newer and involves making several tiny incisions.
+- Laparoscopic method: This surgery is considerably newer, and involves making several tiny incisions.
 Through these incisions, a camera and light source are inserted for the surgeon to see what is happening.
 He will then remove the appendix.
 This method results in minimal scarring and quicker recovery time.
 However, it is not recommended if the appendix has ruptured.

 What Happens After Appendicitis Surgery?